 Headaches are generally split into two types – Primary and Secondary headaches.
 Let’s have a look at what that means and dive into what they are.

-A Primary Headaches is a headache caused by overactivity of/or problems with pain-sensitive parts of your head.
+A Primary Headache is a headache caused by overactivity of/or problems with pain-sensitive parts of your head.
 Things such as stress, alcohol, lack of sleep, and skipping meals are all ways to trigger primary headaches.
 Tension Headaches and Migraine Headaches are also the most common primary headaches!

 When do you need to start worrying about a Primary Headache?
 Look for a change in pattern or increase in pain level!
 If your headaches stop you from doing everyday activities or if your headaches make sleep difficult, seek professional medical care as soon as possible!